Commissioned Programme Note

 The idea for this album came to me in the most surprising of circumstances.
-While standing on top of the Eyjafjallajökull volcano in Iceland I saw the Northern Lights for the very rst time.
+While standing on top of the Eyjafjallajökull volcano in Iceland I saw the Northern Lights for the very first time.
 As I watched the most unbelievable array of colours move across the sky, I was both overwhelmed and inspired by their scale and brilliance.
+Read more

 The experience got me to thinking about how Lumen, an amateur chamber choir, could help provide an opportunity for new and emerging composers to have their music discovered.
 By making it possible for them to have their work recorded and distributed by a commercial label, and not have to bear the full cost of a whole album themselves, we could provide a platform for their music be heard by a wider audience.